ivanagui2/efi-unlocker/readme.txt

 3. Using the firmware
 ------------------------

-There are 2 preferred ways to use the firmware, by VM or Add to vmx file:
+There are 3 preferred ways to use the firmware, by VM, by user or by host system.
+For each option there are 2 possible entries dependign on whether you are installing a 32 or 64-bit version of 10.5 or 10.6 as a guest.

+32-bit:
-efi32.filename = ""
+efi32.filename = "filename"

+64-bit:
-efi64.filename = ""
+efi64.filename = "filename"

+You can add both and the correct one will be used based on the the guestos setting.
+You will need to put the full filename for the patched files into the double quotes.

+Before doing this make sure the VM is powered down and VMware is not running.

+Per VM:
+Open the vmx file for the guest and add the relevant lines from above.

+Per User:
+Add the 2 lines to the user defaults file which can be found in the following paths.
+Windows: %APPDATA%\VMware\config.ini
+Linux: ~/.vmware/config
+macOS: ~/Library/Preferences/VMware Fusion/config

+Per host:
+Windows: %PROGRAMDATA%\VMware\VMware Workstation\config.ini
+Linux: /etc/vmware/config
+macOS: /Library/Preferences/VMware Fusion/config

 4. Thanks
 ---------